-Mr. Rote’s scheme was about someone on the bottom and at the top there was a triangle.
+Mr. Rote’s lesson was about someone on the bottom and at the top there was a triangle.
 There was someone in the triangle.
 You don’t know what it is when you first look at it, but it’s supposed to be God.
 It has an arrow going from God to the person at the bottom, and it’s got a line down the middle, and inside there are three numbers.

 “One is the exit and the other one is the return,” he explained.

 It was dead quiet in class.
 Everybody was waiting for the explanation.
 Nobody knew what the hell he was talking about.

 “There are three different parts to it,” said Mr. Rote “That’s the Exitus side.
 The first is relational, because we are all relational beings.
 The second is reason and intellect and the third is free will.
 Those are the three things we are freely given when we are born.”